Afoxcute/sworm/README.md

 - Claim wins: Players can withdraw tokens earned, Users can play unlimited game, Winners get double of the bet amount

-- Add-ons: Ability to use custom RPC, Custom tokens, custom networks, custom theme
+- Add-ons: Ability to use custom RPC, Custom tokens, custom networks, custom theme for the typescript SDK.

 ##Prerequisites